Pilbara freshwater ecoregion: Geography

 The ecoregion includes, from south to north, the drainages of the Greenough, Murchison, Gascoyne, Ashburton, Fortescue, and De Grey rivers.
 These rivers drain Western Australia's Pilbara and Gascoyne regions.

 The climate of the ecoregion is tropical and semi-arid.
 Most of the rivers are intermittent (or ephemeral).
 The ecoregion has rugged terrain, underlain by ancient Precambrian blocks.
-Most of the ecoregion is over 200 metres elevation, and the highest elevation is Mount Meharry at 1,253 metres elevation.
+Most of the ecoregion is over 200 metres in elevation, and the highest elevation is Mount Meharry at 1,253 metres elevation.
 Many of the rivers have carved deep canyons as they drain towards the Indian Ocean.
 During extended dry periods the rivers are reduced to shallow pools in protected canyons.

 The ecoregion adjoins the Great Sandy Desert to the north and east.
-It adjoins Southwestern Australia to the south, which has a more temperate and moist climate and more year-round rivers.
+It adjoins Southwestern Australia to the south, which has a more temperate and moist climate, with more year-round rivers.

-There are extensive cave systems on the North West Cape, with subterranean brackish water habitats that host unique aquatic communities.
+There are extensive cave systems on the North West Cape, with subterranean brackish water habitats hosting unique aquatic communities.

 The ecoregion corresponds to the Indian Ocean drainage division and mostly corresponds to Pilbara–Gascoyne Level 1 drainage basin as defined in Australia's National Catchment Boundaries (NCB) system, although Pilbara–Gascoyne excludes the De Grey River.